-To confirm as a correct record the minutes of the previous meeting of Cabinet.
+To confirm as a correct record the minutes of the previous meeting of Cabinet held on Wednesday 15 February 2023.

 4. Public questions

 To receive and respond to any questions from members of the public.

 Public questions for Cabinet may be submitted at any time by writing to Democratic Services or via email democratic.services@wyre.gov.uk.
 Public questions for this meeting must be received by noon on the Thursday before the meeting is held and do not need to specifically relate to items on this agenda.
 Questioners should provide their name and address and indicate to which Cabinet member the question is to be directed.